 Michelle worried I’d get re-addicted to cigarettes doing that.
 I assured her I wouldn’t.
 I told her, “I’ll only get hooked if I start buying them again, and that’s not going to happen.”

-But back in 2008 I was madly in love with her and my life in general with her.
-It wasn’t long before I was picking up a pack of Marlboro lights on a regular basis.
+But back in 2008, I was madly in love with her and my life in general with her.
+It wasn’t long before I was picking up a pack of Marlboro Lights regularly.

 But like everything awesome, if you do it often enough you begin to tire of it.